This accessibility statement applies to the National Centre for Research Methods main website at ncrm.ac.uk

 Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content)

-Audio podcasts do not have a text alternative.
-This fails WCAG 2.1 success criterion 1.2.1 Audio-only and Video-only (Prerecorded)
+Older audio podcasts do not have a text alternative.
+This fails WCAG 2.1 success criterion 1.2.1 Audio-only and Video-only (Prerecorded).
+We are working to have transcripts available for all our new audio podcasts.

 Transcripts are available for our videos, but they do not include additional audio description to describe important visual details that cannot be understood from the main soundtrack alone.
 This fails WCAG 2.1 success criterion 1.2.5 Audio Description (Prerecorded)